-map-query output-type-spec function query-expression &key database result-types => result output-type-spec A sequence type specifier or nil.
+map-query output-type-spec function query-expression &key database result-types => output-type-spec A sequence type specifier or nil.

-function A function designator. function takes a single argument which is the atom value for a query single with a single column or is a list of values for a multi-column query.
+function A function designator. function takes a single argument which is the atom value for a query single with a single column or is a list of values for a multicolumn query.

-query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set.

-database A database object.
-This will default to the value of \default-database\.
+query-expression An sql expression that represents an SQL query which is expected to return a database A database object.
+This will default to the value of default-database.